Kai Alexander: Career

-In 2017, he joined the cast of Channel 4 and Amazon comedy Catastrophe in the recurring role of Jeffrey, the on-screen child of characters portrayed by Ashley Jensen and Mark Bonnar.
-He also played the lead in the BBC Original Drama Short, Oakwood.
+After leaving drama school, Alexander landed his first lead screen role as William in the BBC Three drama short Oakwood.
+In 2017, he joined the cast of the award winning Channel 4 comedy Catastrophe in the recurring role of Jeffrey, the on-screen child of characters played by Ashley Jensen and Mark Bonnar.
+In 2019, he reprised his role in the fourth and final season of Catastrophe and later appeared in Netflix's The Stranger, an adaptation of the novel by Harlan Coben.

-In 2019, he reprised his role in the fourth and final season of Catastrophe which was released in 2019.
-He also joined the cast of The Stranger, a Netflix adaptation of the novel by Harlan Coben.
-In 2022, he portrayed Richard Branson, in the Danny Boyle miniseries, Pistol created by Craig Pearce for FX, which follows the rise of the Sex Pistols.
+In 2022, he portrayed Richard Branson in the Hulu and Disney+ miniseries Pistol, directed by Danny Boyle and created by Craig Pearce.
+Alongside Karen Gillan, he was cast to voice a lead role in the unreleased animated series Rhona Who Lives by the River also for Disney alongside 20th Television Animation.